 “I have come to Bunair… on vacation.
 I adore Bunair because of its mountains and lush green fields.
 My Swat is also very beautiful but there is no peace.
 But in Bunair there is peace and tranquillity.
 Neither is there any firing nor any fear.
 We all are very happy.”

 Is the Taliban so insecure that it’s now threatened by an 11-year-old’s words?
 Or even a 14-year-old’s?
 For, in the past three years, the rosy-complexioned child has grown into a twinkling-eyed adolescent who advocates education for girls and teaches kids in refugee camps.
 When the security forces carried out operations to oust the Taliban in Swat, Malala had to leave her valley, as did almost a million other people.
 She has since been nominated for the International Children’s Peace Prize and has won Pakistan’s first National Youth Peace Prize.
-She wants to be a doctor but her father – a progressive educationalist – wants her to be a politician, so that she can create a world where many other girls can get their Doctorates.
+She wants to be a doctor but her father – a progressive educationalist – wants her to be a politician, so that she can create a world where many other girls can become doctors.
 Instead, Malala is lying in a London hospital (the risk to her life was still too great in Pakistan), hooked up to a ventilator, fighting for every breath.

 As she has had to fight all her young life.
 What kind of existence is it where children can’t play on the roads because of the hidden maze of land mines?
 Where women are stoned if they step out of the house without the all-enveloping burka?
 Where a woman is publicly flogged if even a tiny bit of her ankle creeps out of the unwieldy full body veil?
 Where a woman is termed a whore and stoned to death if she wears lipstick?
 Where her fingers are cut off if she wears nail polish?
 Where a girl is put into prison if she gets raped (the rapist, on the other hand, goes scott free)?
 Where a woman is beheaded if she cannot prove her virginity on the marriage bed (blood soaked cloth, anyone?)?
 Where a woman cannot divorce her husband even if he beats her brutally, burns her and denies her a morsel of food for days on end?
 Where, if a man divorces his wife, she is shunned from society?
 Where girls are currency to be traded for everything from freedom to a carton of cigarettes?
 Where 10-year-old girls have acid thrown in their face for going to school?
 Where a 14-year-old school girl is shot in the head and neck for wanting to study?
 Where, even after such inhuman brutality, the shooters openly proclaim that they will be back to finish the job?
 Where every single hour, every single step, every single breath is full of imagined and unimagined dangers?
 What would it be like to live in a world like that?